pnsawant/weatherAUS/README.md

 * To check the deployed app locally firstly run ```cd ./web-app/``` & then ```python ./app.py```

 ## Deployed web app -
-You can access the web app with the link - https://weather-aus.herokuapp.com/
+You can access the web app with the link - coming soon...

 Screenshot -